 Blockchain security refers to the technologies, cryptographic methods, and governance frameworks designed to protect decentralized networks and digital assets.
 These systems secure data stored on distributed ledgers, ensuring that transactions remain accurate, transparent, and resistant to unauthorized modification.

 A blockchain is a decentralized database where information is recorded in blocks and linked together using cryptographic techniques.
-Once data is recorded and verified by the network, altering it becomes extremely difficult.
-This structure forms the foundation of blockchain security.
+Once data is verified by the network, altering it becomes extremely difficult.

 Several technical mechanisms contribute to blockchain security:

-Cryptographic hashing for securing block data
+- Cryptographic hashing for securing block data

-Consensus mechanisms that validate transactions
+- Consensus mechanisms that validate transactions

-Decentralized node networks that distribute data storage
+- Decentralized node networks for distributed storage

-Smart contract auditing to reduce vulnerabilities
+- Smart contract auditing to reduce vulnerabilities

-Public key cryptography for secure digital signatures
+- Public key cryptography for secure digital signatures

 Why Blockchain Security Matters Today